MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 Here, the [`CNOT`](xref:microsoft.quantum.intrinsic.cnot) operation appears for the following reason.
 Each Pauli measurement that does not include the $\boldone$ matrix is equivalent up to a unitary to $Z\otimes Z$ by the above reasoning.
-The eigenvalues of $Z\otimes Z$ only depend on the parity of the qubits that comprise each computational basis vector and the controlled-not operations that appear in this list serve to compute this parity and store it in the first bit.
+The eigenvalues of $Z\otimes Z$ only depend on the parity of the qubits that comprise each computational basis vector, and the controlled-not operations serve to compute this parity and store it in the first bit.
 Then once the first bit is measured, we can recover the identity of the resultant half-space, which is equivalent to measuring the Pauli operator.

-One additional note, while it may be tempting to assume that measuring $Z\otimes Z$ is the same as measuring $Z\otimes \mathbb{1}$ and then $\mathbb{1} \otimes Z$, this assumption would be false.
+One additional note: while it may be tempting to assume that measuring $Z\otimes Z$ is the same as sequentially measuring $Z\otimes \mathbb{1}$ and then $\mathbb{1} \otimes Z$, this assumption would be false.
 The reason is that measuring $Z\otimes Z$ projects the quantum state into either the $+1$ or $-1$ eigenstate of these operators.
 Measuring $Z\otimes \mathbb{1}$ and then $\mathbb{1} \otimes Z$ projects the quantum state vector first onto a half space of $Z\otimes \mathbb{1}$ and then onto a half space of $\mathbb{1} \otimes Z$.
 As there are four computational basis vectors, performing both measurements reduces the state to a quarter-space and hence reduces it to a single computational basis vector.